2019 GW Law Recruitment Programs

 No, copies of your unofficial transcript are acceptable to the vast majority of employers.
 However, the GW Web Portal transcript is NOT acceptable.
-Your GPA is not reflected to the third decimal points as is required by the Grade Representation Policy.
-The GWeb online version also does not include your name or any identifying information when printed.
-You should bring an unofficial transcript, which you can request from the Registrar’s Office.
-Should an employer require an official transcript, the employer will specifically state this requirement.
+The GWeb transcript is for your personal use; it does not include your name and is not formatted properly for printing and submitting to employers.
+Instead, you should bring an unofficial transcript, which you can request from the Registrar’s Office.

 You are not required to list your GPA on your resume, but we strongly suggest that you do, particularly for the recruitment programs.
 Failing to list your GPA on your resume may prevent you from being considered for an interview by an employer.
 You may either list your numerical GPA (to the third decimal) or indicate, for example, “maintaining a B average.”
 Please speak with a counselor to determine the best strategy for your application.